-My iPhone XS Max seemed to offer perfect video (in or out of its case).
+Our iPhone XS Max seemed to offer perfect video (in or out of its case).
 The actual video preview, as with most drones, is 720p meaning high PPI screens will only improve the menu & icons.
-My only real complaint was that the weight of my phone seemed to rest on the bridge of my nose where the goggles are nearly devoid of padding.
+Our only real complaint was that the weight of the phone seemed to rest on the bridge of the nose, where the goggles are nearly devoid of padding.

 Anafi Cockpitgoggles 3: In flight

 The drone’s range is not affected, though pointing the controller in the optimal direction is somewhat harder – Parrot’s on-screen guidance helps but it’s best to set a short Geofence (as Parrot do by default).